carlfranklin/NorthwindBlazor/README.md

 Do this for all the methods that retrieve data in the DataManager.

 Do NOT create separate partial classes.
-Keep all methods in the DataManager class.
+Keep all methods in a single DataManager class.

 Ensure that there are no duplicate methods.